What to wear paddle boarding

 You need to always wear a leash and have a USCG-approved life jacket with you when you go paddle boarding.
 Paddle boards are recognized as a vessel by the US Coast Guard which means you are always required to have a USCG-approved life jacket with you while paddle boarding.
 However, we highly recommend that you wear your life jacket during your entire paddle.
 Kids under the age of 12 are required to wear a USGC-approved life jacket at all times when paddle boarding.
 The only exception to this requirement is if you’re SUP surfing.
 If you’re SUP surfing you are not required to have a USGC-approved life jacket with you.

 For a personal flotation device, there are a variety of jacket styles for you to choose from.
 Today, you can find smaller more compact life jackets that simply buckle around your waist like a belt.
-We recommend checking out West Marine’s life jacket selection because they have the most comfortable and stylish ones around.
+We recommend checking out our paddle board life jackets as they are comfortable around the waist and easy to use.

 What to wear paddle boarding when it’s hot